Greece's Syriza projects election confidence despite split

 Now Popular Unity, the far-left breakaway from Syriza, is going through the motions.
 Its leader, Panagiotis Lafazanis, has already admitted defeat and is using his three-day presidential mandate merely to win air time for his anti-bailout message.

-After a meeting with the conservative opposition, Lafazanis appealed to the president to hold the election on Sept.
-27, a week later than expected, in a bid to buy more time for the opposition to campaign and make a dent in Tsipras’s popularity.

-Once his mandate expires on Thursday, Pavlopoulos is expected to make one final attempt to forge compromise among the parties.
+Once his mandate expires on Wednesday night, President Prokopis Pavlopoulos is expected to make one final attempt to achieve a compromise among the parties.
 As this is also nearly certain to fail, he will then appoint a caretaker premier and call elections within 30 days.

-Potentially delaying the electoral process further, conservative opposition leader Vangelis Meimarakis urged the president not to skip a political leaders’ meeting after Lafazanis hands back his mandate, saying it was imperative for all party leaders to meet to decide on a caretaker government.

-“If some do not show up, at least the issue of the caretaker government can be discussed, because, in my view, the government with which we will go to elections is something very serious,” he told reporters.

-Greeks are starting to worry the election might fail to end the paralysis just as the country is supposed to be implementing the bailout measures.
+Greeks are starting to worry the election might fail to end the paralysis just as the country is supposed to be implementing the bailout measures, and a second round must be held, as in 2012.

+Whether Syriza’s show of confidence is justified is unclear.
+No opinion poll has been published since July 24, well before Tsipras resigned and Syriza split.
+Pollsters say it is hard to muster a representative sample when many voters are on holiday.
+However, most are now returning to the cities and polls are expected to start appearing shortly.

-If Tsipras wants to jettison the hard left, leaving Syriza as a party a little closer to the center that accepts the bailout, he has work to do.
+But if Tsipras wants to jettison the hard left, leaving Syriza as a party a little closer to the centre that accepts the bailout, he has work to do.

+These include the speaker of parliament Zoe Konstantopoulou and former finance minister Yanis Varoufakis.

 Popular Unity appealed to Syriza doubters to defect.
-“Being pro-bailout and anti-bailout in the same party cannot go on,” said Costas Lapavitsas, one of the breakaway group.
+“Being pro-bailout and anti-bailout in the same party cannot go on,” said Costas Lapavitsas, a former Syriza lawmaker who joined the breakaway.